crunchr/excelr/README.md

 excelr perform very well from a memory perspective, while excelr outperforms openpyxl when looking at run time.

-Of course the pandas variant has to first create a DataFrame before it can export to excel, which explains the poor performance in terms of memory and run time.
+The poor performance of the pandas test can be explained by the fact that we first need to create a DataFrame before it can export to excel.
+Also pandas does not take advantage of the write_only mode of openpyxl.
 Of course if you already have a DataFrame, using the pandas ``to_excel`` function is probably the best choice.

 Memory usage               |  Run Time :-------------------------:|:-------------------------: